eqqo-official/Melior/README.md

 # Melior
-Beautification mod that gently tweaks the vanilla experience
+A vanilla+ mod focused on beautification and immersion.

+Original mod features and choice implementation of exisitng mods, unified into a single place to best imitate the experience of Eqqo's Minecraft world.

 Feature List plan: